Robotboy26/DVDRipper/README.md

 # DVDRipper
-This is a python dvd ripper.
+This is a dvd ripper.